sogaiu/alc.x-as-tests/doc/lein-and-boot.md

 boot -f fun-with-tests.clj
 ```

-Incidentally, that can sort of thing can be done with `clj` too:
+Incidentally, that sort of thing can be done with `clj` too:

 ```
 clj -i fun-with-tests.clj